As the population of the world population clocks 8 billion and counting, let’s have a look into the social media addiction statistics.

 - 6 Why Do Teenagers Spend More Time on Social Media?

-- 7 Teenage Addiction to Social Media May Lead To
+- 7 Teenage Social Media Addiction May Lead To:

 - 8 Social Media’s Impact on Teenagers